-	Let's be real: most game rooms are relegated to the basement, where a vast expanse of undefined space can be overwhelming to say the least.
-The solution: divide up your finished basement into task-based zones, as you would the main floor of your home.
-Large gaming fixtures, like pool tables or table-tennis tables, obviously require a large amount of space and may need additional fixings like wall-mounted racks (or a little bar-height table for drinks in between rounds).
-Other zones made with relaxing in mind might include a wet bar, a lounge or movie-viewing area, and more.
+Let's be real: most game rooms are relegated to the basement, where a vast expanse of undefined space can be overwhelming, to say the least.
+The solution: Divide up your finished basement into task-based zones, as you would the main floor of your home.
+Large gaming fixtures, like pool tables or table tennis tables, obviously require a large amount of space and may need additional fixings, like wall-mounted racks (or a little bar-height table for drinks in between rounds).
+Other zones made with relaxing in mind might include a wet bar, a lounge, a movie-viewing area, and more.
 Once the space is split up, it'll feel much cozier—and will help you maximize the fun, too.

 Go Big (And Go Home)